-In the recent past, we have worked with several ecommerce brands who were fairly new to the market and were solely run by founders.
-Their expertise and experience to market their brand online was limited.
-This blogpost is for startups who want to get their Brand & Digital Marketing Right.
+In the recent past, we have worked with several eCommerce brands that were fairly new to the market and were solely run by founders.
+Their expertise and experience to market their brand online were limited.
+This blog post is for startups who want to get their Brand & Digital Marketing Right.
 Here are a few things to keep in mind when you are creating a digital strategy for your startup:

 Sales Result from A Differentiated Brand Proposition